lissarubi/come-together/README.md

 ```

 this is only a GitHub project, you can fork and do anything with this code, but all the things you do with it will be your responsibility.

+The database is a Postgresql, with a table users, with columns "id, username, apps", all columns are text.